MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Cloud Discovery activity - No permissions
   - Security extensions - Permissions only for API token with users in the group
   - Governance actions - Only for the specific users in the group

-- **Global reader:** Has full read-only access to all aspects of Microsoft Cloud App Security.
-Cannot change any settings or take any actions.

-Additionally, the following Cloud App Security admin roles have access to Cloud App Security:

 - **Cloud Discovery global admin:**  Has permission to view and edit all Cloud Discovery settings and data.
 The Global Discovery admin has access as follows: